gregoryyy/tagalyst2/README.md

 1. Clone or copy this folder.
 2. Ensure the following files exist:
 - manifest.json
-- content/content.js
+- content/content.js (built)
 - content/content.css
 - icons/icon16.png, icon32.png, icon48.png, icon128.png (placeholders OK)
 3. Open `chrome://extensions` → enable **Developer mode** → **Load unpacked** → select the folder.

 ## Development
 - Install deps: `npm install` (brings in TypeScript + Chrome types only).
-- Source of truth lives in `content/content.ts` and `options/options.ts`.
-The emitted `.js` siblings are what MV3 actually loads, so remember to rebuild after edits.
+- Source of truth lives in `src/content.ts` and `options/options.ts`.
+The emitted `.js` siblings (`content/content.js`, `options/options.js`) are what MV3 actually loads, so remember to rebuild after edits.
-- Build once: `npm run build` (runs `tsc -p tsconfig.json` and rewrites the JS artifacts in-place).
+- Build once: `npm run build` (runs `tsc -b` to compile both the content + options projects and rewrite the JS artifacts in-place).
-- Live edit loop: `npm run watch` to recompile automatically, then hit “Reload” on the Chrome extensions page.
+- Live edit loop: `npm run watch` to keep `tsc -b` running, then hit “Reload” on the Chrome extensions page when files update.
 - Ambient Chrome + window globals are declared in `src/types/globals.d.ts`.
 Update that file if you add new surface APIs so `tsc` stays happy.
 - No bundler: everything compiles 1:1, so keep imports relative to the file tree Chrome already expects.